cyberponk/psubst/README.md

 ## Purpose ##

 Command.com´s native `SUBST` command is a great tool, but every drive mapping get´s erased when windows reboots.
-The goal is to create a script that can manage reboot-persistent virtual drive mappings.
+PSubst creates reboot-persistent virtual drive mappings.

+To do this, PSubst requires administrative rights, so there is an in-built elevation function that is called when needed.

+## Usage ##

+Run `psubst.bat /?` for usage instructions.
+Note: arguments can be specified in any order.

 ## When can this be used? ##

-  * Temporary stub when the physical drive is missing;
+  * Temporary subst when the physical drive is missing;
   * Mapping Network drives
-  * Operational system limitation for the size of filename (256 characters);
+  * Bypass Windows limitation for the size of filepath (256 characters);
   * Working of some application within own space;
   * Emulation of other operational systems.
   * Personal files organization